GVB (Amsterdam): Buses

 As of March 2021, there were 233 buses in the fleet of which 31 were electric.

+The busiest bus route as of 2017, is bus route 21, running every 8 minutes or less, seven days a week.

+Bus routes

+Night bus routes

+These routes operate as a hub and spoke model.
+Hours of operation are extended longer on Saturday and Sunday mornings due to a later start of service for daytime routes.

 Ferries

 Since 1 July 2013, GVB Veren (veren meaning ferries) has been operating ferry services crossing both the IJ and the North Sea Canal on behalf of the City of Amsterdam.
 Most of these ferries offer free rides for pedestrians and cyclists.
 Within the City of Amsterdam, there are seven ferry routes across the IJ, two of which operate overnight.
 Outside of Amsterdam, the GVB operates three ferry routes across the North Sea Canal at Zaandam, Velsen and Assendelft.
 The GVB has 19 ferry boats servicing these routes, and is replacing diesel-powered ferries with electrically-operated vessels.
 The ferries have a maximum speed of 19 kph.

 Ferry routes crossing the IJ are: